How we calculate

 Article count × outlet prominence × recency decay

-Up to 1.35× when public sentiment diverges from MSM framing
+Up to 1.35× when public sentiment diverges from mainstream media framing

-Up to 1.25× when cross-partisan silence or throttling detected
+Up to 1.25× when cross-spectrum coverage asymmetry is detected

 1. Social Velocity Index (SVI)

-We measure mention volume and acceleration across topic-relevant subreddits.
+We measure mention volume and acceleration across social platforms including Reddit, X, TikTok, Bluesky, Hacker News, and curated RSS feeds.
 The base velocity uses an exponential curve over on-topic post count (score = 100 × (1 − e−n/15)), so going from 0 to 15 posts matters more than going from 50 to 65.
 An engagement bonus of up to 10 points is added when verified upvote data is available from Reddit's public API.
+A cross-subreddit breadth bonus of up to 15 points is applied when a topic is being discussed organically across multiple communities beyond the curated allowlist — this diversity signal indicates genuine widespread interest rather than activity confined to a single niche.

 Platforms in SVI calculation: